nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p180 -->
-1.  **Only those with a relationship with Jesus have the authority over the demonic**. <span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="19" data-verses="11-20" data-lang="en" data-version="NKJV">Acts 19:11-20</span> talks about sons of a Jewish Chief Priest named Sceva.
+1.  **Only those with a relationship with Jesus have the authority over the demonic**. <span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="19" data-verses="11-20" data-lang="en" data-version="NKJV">Acts 19:11-20</span> talks about sons of a Jewish Chief Priest named Sceva.
 They tried to intervene in the life of someone who was oppressed and tormented by the devil and the evil spirit refused to leave because they didn’t have a relationship with Jesus.
 The man who was oppressed leapt on them, stripped them naked and beat them.
 Just as you should not impersonate a police officer, **don't impersonate someone with a relationship with Jesus, instead have a relationship with Jesus**!

 <!-- p181 -->
 2.  **When an evil spirit leaves, it goes away for a time and will try to come back**.
-If it finds the place it had dwelled empty, it will come back worse. <span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="12" data-verses="43-45" data-lang="en" data-version="NKJV">Matthew 12:43-45</span>.
+If it finds the place it had dwelled empty, it will come back worse. <span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="12" data-verses="43-45" data-lang="en" data-version="NKJV">Matthew 12:43-45</span>.
 When we minister to a person oppressed of the devil, that person needs to fill the void that evil spirit occupied in their lives.
 That means at a minimum establishing a personal relationship with Jesus and strengthening it by obedience to the Holy Spirit.
 Often an evil or unclean spirit has power to operate in someone’s life through the choices they made, based on their beliefs.
-Anyone delivered from the devil needs to replace that old belief system and be transformed by the renewal of their minds (<span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="12" data-verses="1-2" data-lang="en" data-version="NKJV">Romans 12:1-2</span>).
+Anyone delivered from the devil needs to replace that old belief system and be transformed by the renewal of their minds (<span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="12" data-verses="1-2" data-lang="en" data-version="NKJV">Romans 12:1-2</span>).

 <!-- p182 -->
-We serve an awesome and mighty God, and we are ‘more than conquerors’ (<span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="8" data-verses="37" data-lang="en" data-version="NKJV">Romans 8:37</span>) over the defeated enemy.
+We serve an awesome and mighty God, and we are ‘more than conquerors’ (<span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="8" data-verses="37" data-lang="en" data-version="NKJV">Romans 8:37</span>) over the defeated enemy.
 We have no need to fear our defeated enemy, for Jesus has given us His authority to crush his head!
 The devil’s time is short, and He will ultimately be judged along with every principality and power on the earth that rejects the dominion of Christ.

 <!-- p183 -->